supercollider/supercollider/README_WINDOWS.md

 In a kit, among other things (debugger, source control system and more), you can select one (among potentially several) Qts on your system, and chose a toolchain to combine with.
-If your Qt is installed in a standard location, it is likely that QtC already created a kit at start-up that fits the needs.
+If your Qt is installed in a standard location, it is likely that QtC already created a kit at a start-up that fits the needs.
 While QtC can be used to build with the MS toolchain, it is the more likely choice when building with MinGW.
 So before opening the SC project, we may need to create the right kit:
 Qt5.5.1-mingw492_32 combined with mingw482_32.
 This can be done in Tools ->